purpleladydragons/KhanProject/README.md

 Installation
 -----------
-Nothing needs to be installed if this program runs without visualizations.
+No additional packages need to be installed if this program runs without visualizations.
 **This program requires Networkx and matplotlib to be installed for visualization.**
-Their python bindings also need to be installed.

 Matplotlib was giving me trouble in a virtual enviroment so I opted to install it globally instead.
 If you are comfortable installing networkx and matplotlib globally,